justinhj/fp-starter-pack.g8/README.md

 This is a fork of bneil/finch-skeleton.g8

-I have butchered that project to my own ends by updating Scala, SBT, adding and removing libaries and plugins until it met my needs.
+I used that excellent example of a g8 template and modified for my own ends by updating Scala, SBT, adding and removing libaries and plugins